eaallen/prova-prova-hackathon-1003/README.md

 It worked out supprisingly well.
 While the AI did not implment the backend the way I would have (infact there were some serious issues that I just ignored given the time crunch of the hackathon) it did do a pretty good job at getting my POC up and running.

+## Tech stack

+I used Ionic, hoping to get a POC running on Android.
+However, I only had time to test and deploy to web.
+I did deploy via Firebase for the hackathon, but I took it down to avoid costs.

+* Ionic
+*     Web Interface
+* Firebase
+*     Hosting
+*     Database - Firestore
+*     Vertex - Gemini